The slot filling feature is hands down one of the coolest features in Dialogflow.

 For example, there are scenarios where the user can input one of only a handful of values.
 This is best served by using a list selection user interface (e.g. the list selector in Google Assistant).
 You cannot mix the list selector input with your existing slot filling intent.
 So you would need to separately get input for that particular value alone if you want to give the user the benefit of selection-based input.

 You can simulate the slot filling feature by using your own contexts.
-I explain how to do this in my Dialogflow Tips course.
-This way, you get both the ‘coolness’ of the slot-filling feature and also keep control of your chatbot’s behavior.
+I explain how to do this in my Dialogflow Conversation Design course.
+Also read my free Understanding Slot Filling guide - it shows you what happens under the hood when you use slot filling and why it is such a challenge.
+This way, you get both the 'coolness' of the slot-filling feature and also keep control of your chatbot's behavior.
 (It comes at the cost of a little more work up front, naturally)